Said Iqbal: Advocacy career

 Said's labour activism began in 1992, when he worked at an electronics factory in Bekasi Regency.
 Following the fall of Suharto, he co-founded the All-Indonesia Federation of Metalworkers, later becoming the federation's secretary general under Thamrin Mosii.
 During this time, he helped formulate a number of labour laws.
 In 2012, he was elected as president of the Indonesian Trade Union Confederation, and was reelected by acclamation in 2017.
 He was elected for a third term in 2022.

 In 2012, Said led national strikes and protests against outsourcing.
 He also led protests against the Omnibus Law on Job Creation.
 Responding to a 2022 legislative discussion on revising the Omnibus Law, Said threatened a strike of three million labourers if the discussion was rushed.
 He is a deputy member of the International Labour Organization's governing body for the 2021–2024 term.

 Political career

-Said unsuccessfully ran as a candidate to represent the Riau Islands in the People's Representative Council in the 2009 Indonesian legislative election, under the Prosperous Justice Party.
+Said unsuccessfully ran as a candidate to represent the Riau Islands in the People's Representative Council in the 2009 Indonesian legislative election, under the Prosperous Justice Party. in the 2014 Indonesian presidential election he backed Prabowo Subianto's campaign to become president under the tacit promise of being made Minister of Manpower in a Prabowo Presidency.
 On 5 October 2021, he was elected as President of the newly declared Labour Party.
 Said stated that the Labour Party would not form a coalition with any political parties supporting the Omnibus Law, but would instead form coalitions with 2024 presidential candidates on a "personal" basis with a campaign team separate to the candidate's official campaign team.

 Personal life

 He was married to Ika Liviana Gumay (d.
 17 July 2019).
-The couple had one daughter.
+The couple had three daughter.